Updated: August 2023

-A swimming pool would easily top most peoples ‘dream home’ feature.
+A swimming pool would easily top most people’s ‘dream home’ feature.

-Saying that, it’s not always the best investment and here are some reasons why:
+Saying that, it’s not always the best investment, and here are some reasons why:

 - Swimming pools mean you need good weather.
 Do you want to invest thousands into a pool only to use it for a few months a year?

-- You need a family of a specific age group for the pool to used regularly to justify the investment.
+- You need a family of a specific age group for the pool to be used regularly to justify the investment.

-- There are many added costs of maintaining a swimming pool which added up could actually cost more than the value it has added.
+- There are many added costs of maintaining a swimming pool which, added up, could actually cost more than the value it has added.

-6) Too Much Carpets
+6) Too Much Carpet

 7) A Home Office Conversion

 Due to the advancement of technology, more and more people can get a job and work from home, thus resulting in the new trend of home office conversions.

 A home office conversion is undoubtedly handy for someone who works from home as it gives them a dedicated space to work from with little interruption.